hezbranch/hezbranch.github.io/index.md

 ## Who am I?

 Welcome!
 My name is Hezekiah Branch and I am a student at Tufts University studying Cognitive Brain Science with minors in Computer Science and Engineering Management.
-I am a passionate, T-shaped engineer with experience in data science, cognitive research, and product management. <br/>
+I am a passionate, T-shaped engineer with experience in machine learning, data science, cognitive research, and engineering management. <br/>

-My experience at companies such as Prudential, Harvard Graduate School of Education, Jopwell, and in programs such as #FirstFlight with Twitter have equipped me with a diverse skillset to innovate with impact.
+My experience at companies such as IBM, Prudential, Harvard, Jopwell, and in programs such as #FirstFlight with Twitter have equipped me with a diverse skillset to innovate with impact.

 I also speak/read/write professionally in Spanish (NSE Gold Medalist, scoring in the top 99 percentile; Spain Junior Travel Award Recipient; 700+ SAT Spanish Subject Test Score), read/write at a professional level in Portuguese (former Tufts minor), and have basic proficiency in French.
 If you can't already tell, I LOVE languages and continue to improve proficiency in all three mentioned above.